CREESTL/Amaze/docs/contracts/interfaces/IFarming.md

 function getReward(address user) external nonpayable returns (uint256)
 ```

-Returns the farming reward of the user
+Returns the farming reward of the userDoes not recalculate the reward on call.
+Returns the last known         reward value of the user